thunderbird/thunderbird-android/docs/engineering/adr/0000-adr-template.md

 Description of the decision that was made.
 Detail the change that will be implemented.

-## Consequences
+## Outcomes

-Explanation of the consequences of the decision.
+Explanation of the outcomes of the decision.
 This includes both the positive and negative effects, and any potential risks.

-### Positive Consequences
+### Positive Outcomes

-- consequence 1
+- outcome 1
-- consequence 2
+- outcome 2

-### Negative Consequences
+### Negative Outcomes

-- consequence 1
+- outcome 1
-- consequence 2
+- outcome 2